kennardliong/ga-np-map/README.md

 # **Georgia Nurse Practitioner Workforce Mapping & Public Health Analysis**

 This repository contains an interactive geospatial and statistical analysis platform for visualizing **nurse practitioner (NP) distribution across Georgia** and examining how NP supply relates to **county-level public health outcomes**.
-The project was developed through the **Emory School of Nursing & Ai.Data Lab (2025)**.
+The project was developed through the **Center of AI Learning, Emory School of Nursing & AI.Data Lab (2025)**.

 ---